cockroachdb/docs/cockroachcloud/cluster-management.md

 ### Considerations

+- You can add or remove up to 3 regions at a time.
+- You can have a maximum of 9 regions per cluster through the console.
+If you need to add more regions, [contact us](https://support.cockroachlabs.com).
-- You can add or remove up to three regions at a time.
-The maximum number of regions is seven, and two-region clusters are not allowed because they would be unable to survive a single region failure.
+- We don't allow 2-region clusters because they are less stable and would be unable to survive a single region failure.
 - We recommend you use the same number of nodes in each region of your cluster for best performance and stability.
+- Multi-region clusters require at least 3 nodes per region.
 - When a region is removed from a cluster, access to the database from that region will no longer be as fast.
 - Adding or removing regions incurs a non-trivial amount of load on the cluster.
 Changing the cluster configuration during times of heavy traffic can result in degraded application performance or longer times for node modifications.
 We recommend you add or remove regions from a cluster when the cluster isn't experiencing heavy traffic.